 When should you seek help?

-If you have miosis for unknown reasons, consult your ophthalmologist or general practitioner.
+For unknown reasons, consult your ophthalmologist or a general practitioner if you have miosis for unknown reasons.
 It’s the only way you’ll get an adequate diagnosis.

 An overdose of opioids can be fatal.
 These symptoms, which may indicate an overdose, require emergency medical attention: